Azurelle/GetClean/CodeBook.md

 Filename:  meansBySubjectActivity.csv

+Creation script: run_analysis.R
-Creation script: See README.md for a description of the script that was used to create this file.
+See README.md for a description of the script that was used to create this file.

 Variable descriptions: